stberryhill/Bulwark/README.md

 The current goals of Bulwark are:
 * Target only POSIX environments.
 * Support 16, 256, and full RGB colors.
-* Support non-blocking keyboard input through an event queue.
+* Support mouse events.
-* Have window resize events accessible through event queue.
+* Support ascii and unicode characters
 * Have a decent rendering algorithm efficient enough for games.
-* Support ascii and unicode characters
-* Throw away legacy features that no one uses.
+* Throw away legacy features no one uses.
-* Be self-documenting in any modern code editor.
+* Be self-documenting in modern code editors.
 * Be easy to port to other languages.
-* Support mouse events.

 ## Core Ideas
 * Bulwark does away with row/column coordinates in favor of width/height and x/y.